Meet Matt Ruehl.

 A long-term operator's mindset.

 Matt's conviction is that durability is the highest form of business excellence.
-The frameworks he has carried from boardrooms to operating floors — disciplined capital allocation, patient leadership development, and rigorous operational improvement — are the same frameworks Stormward applies to every business it owns.
+The frameworks he has carried from boardrooms to operating floors, disciplined capital allocation, patient leadership development, and rigorous operational improvement, are the same frameworks Stormward applies to every business it owns.

 Why he built Stormward.

 Most institutional capital is structured around exits.
 Matt structured Stormward around the opposite premise: that the most valuable thing capital can do for a great business is stay.
+Stormward is the long-term home Matt wished existed for the kinds of businesses he most admires, built by an operator, for operators.